31 Perennial Flowers For Shaded Gardens With Limited Sun

 The Trillium flower enjoys shade, and usually is colored in red, or white.

-Plant this perennial in zones 4 through 9 and moist, well-drained soil.
-It can grow to one to two feet with red or white flowers.
-Trillium is native to the U.S. and is often in woodland areas.
-There are quite a few different types of Trillium, and while some are common, others are endangered.
+Plant this perennial in zones 5 through 9 in moist, well-drained soil.
+It grows to one to two feet with yellow, pink, purplish, or white flowers.
+Trilliums are native to the U.S. and grow happily in woodland areas.
+There are quite a few different types, with some that are common and others that are endangered.

 Viola